Aidi-Software/on-premises-backups/README.md

 -  `-a|--aidi-backup-access-key <aidi_backup_access_key>` (Required): Access key as given by your Aidi customer service representative.
 Example: `ABCDEFGHIJ1234567890`
 -  `-s|--aidi-backup-secret-key <aidi_backup_secret_key>`: Secret key as given by your Aidi customer service representative.
 Can also be provided using the the `AIDI_BACKUP_SECRET_KEY` environment variable for improved security, if not provided as a command-line argument.
 Example: `aBcDeFgHiJkLmNoPqRsTuVwXyZ+1234567890123`
 - `-t|--target-directory <target_directory>` (Required): The target directory where the backup should be located.
 Example: `/tmp/backup-2025-02-08`
 - `-f|--force-create-directory <force_create_directory>`: Whether the directory (and all its parents) should automatically be created or not if they do not exist.
-May exVit if this script is not given permission to create the directory.
+May exit if this script is not given permission to create the directory.
 Defaults to `false`.
 - `-o|--overwrite-existing-files <overwrite_existing_files>`: Overwrites the downloaded files if they do not already exist.
 Defaults to `false`.

 ## Examples